-- a.
-Students must complete required courses in an approved program of study as specified in the Personal and Professional Learning section of the course catalog. - b.
-The Certificate of Competency within the noncredit ESL program requires the student to meet the criteria for the certificate based on the combination of placement and successful course completion with a grade of "P". - c.
+- Students must complete required courses in an approved program of study as specified in the School of Personal and Professional Learning section of the course catalog. - The Certificate of Competency within the noncredit ESL program requires the student to meet the criteria for the certificate based on the combination of selfplacement and successful course completion with a grade of "P". - c.
+Certificate of Competency means a document confirming that a student enrolled in a noncredit educational program of noncredit courses has demonstrated achievement of a set of competencies that prepares them to progress in a career path or to undertake degree-applicable or nondegree-applicable credit courses. - d.
 The Certificate of Completion requires the student to complete all required courses in the approved program of study as listed in the college catalog.
+Certificate of Completion means a document confirming that a student has completed a noncredit educational program of noncredit courses that prepares them to progress in a career path or to undertake degreeapplicable or nondegree-applicable credit courses. - Content and assessment standards for certificates shall be defined by the local curriculum committee.
+The curriculum committee shall review noncredit educational programs leading to a certificate using the same standards as applied to credit educational programs leading to a certificate with respect to academic integrity, consistency with college mission, meeting a demonstrated need and program feasibility.